Set Current Location

 Sometimes called the necklace that adorns the northeastern Australian coast, the Great Barrier Reef is the largest in the world.
 It is a collection of more than 3,000 distinct reefs and island fleets, protected by the turquoise waters of the majestic Coral Sea.
 Together, the Great Barrier Reef was proclaimed a UNESCO World Heritage Site in 1981.
 Waters run shallow for a large portion of the reef, making the perfect environment for aquatic adventures before the reef dips to a depth of 2,000 meters (6,561 feet).
 Diving and snorkeling here are like being transported to a different world, where swirling, rainbow-colored corals create a colorful backdrop for so many fish species.
 You'll never forget the mesmerizing waters of the Great Barrier Reef.

-Forming a magnificent silhouette against Africa's horizon, the colossal Mount Kilimanjaro lies at the heart of the eponymous national park.
-It is a sight to behold any time of the year, with its summit height of 19,341 feet (5,895 meters).
-The mountain has a dormant volcanic feature, with three volcanic cones - Mawenzi, Shira and Kibo.
-The base of the mountain on the lower rainforest is a habitat to a number of species including buffaloes, leopards, monkeys and elands.
-Each year, this towering beauty is known to attract more than 25,000 trekkers, of which some manage to scale it, while some others succumb to the challenging climb.
+A magnificent silhouette against Africa's horizon, the colossal Mount Kilimanjaro lies at the heart of the eponymous national park.
+It is a sight to behold any time of the year, with its summit reaching a spectacular height of 19,341 feet (5,895 meters), making this Africa's highest peak.
+It is also the world's tallest freestanding mountain; a towering hulk of rock that rises from the otherwise flat terrain.
+Mount Kilimanjaro is actually a dormant volcano, with three volcanic cones - Mawenzi, Shira and Kibo - that descend into lush greenery and sprawling grasslnds.
+The base of the mountain is sheathed in dense forests, the native habitat for a number of species including buffaloes, leopards, monkeys and elands.
+Each year, this towering beauty is known to attract more than 25,000 trekkers, of which only a few are able to scale the daunting slopes to the summit.